SkylineCommunications/dataminer-docs/connector-help/connector_help/Sencore_MRD_5800.md

 - **Get community string:** The community string used when reading values from the device.
 The default value is *public*.
 - **Set community string:** The community string used when setting values on the device.
 The default value is *private*.

-This driver uses an HTTP connection (to download and upload profiles) and requires the following input during element creation:
+This connector uses an HTTP connection (to download and upload profiles) and requires the following input during element creation:

 **HTTP Connection:**